zserge/jsmn/README.md

 the jsmn\_test.c, you will also find README, LICENSE and Makefile files inside.

 To build the library, run `make`.
 It is also recommended to run `make test`.
-Let me know, if some tests fail.
+Let me know if some tests fail.

-If build was successful, you should get a `libjsmn.a` library.
+If the build was successful, you should get a `libjsmn.a` library.
 The header file you should include is called `"jsmn.h"`.

 API